dlab-berkeley/R-Haas-Workshop/README.md

 * Click "Download Zip".
 * Extract this file to a folder on your computer where you can easily access it (we recommend Desktop).

-Optional: if you're familiar with git, you can instead clone this repository by opening a terminal and entering git clone git@github.com:dlab-berkeley/R-Haas-Workshop.git.
+If you're familiar with git, you can instead clone this repository by opening a terminal and entering git clone https://dlab-berkeley/R-Haas-Workshop.git.

 ## Run the Code